DaniDjaoen/Google-Home-and-Search-Results-Page/README.md

-# Google-Home-and-Search-Results-Page
+# Google Home and Search Results Page
-This is part of a mini-project @ TheOdinProject.com for "The Front End" lessons.
+This is part of a mini-project @ TheOdinProject.com to do after completing "The Front End" lessons.